 "This is my town now, vampire."
 Razor's victory smirk didn't last long, as an answering smirk came across Spike's now bloody and ragged face.
 "What have you got to smile about?"

-"You see, mate, all your friends split after I took out the first two, while my friends..."
-Spike trailed off as the demon's eyes widened in surprise.
-Razor roared in pain and he turned to see Xander standing behind him, an axe in his hand, its head covered in the demon's ichors.
+"You see, mate," Spike said through bloody lips, "all your friends split after I took out the first two, while my friends..."
+Spike stopped speaking as the demon's eyes widened in surprise.
+Razor roared in pain and he turned to see Xander standing behind him, an axe in his hand, its head covered in the demon's own ichor.

 "Are right behind you," Xander finished for Spike, as he swung the axe again.
 The demon, clutching the axe now embedded in his chest, fell to his knees.
 He looked up to see a very angry Wiccan and an equally pissed off ex-demon standing over him, brandishing the weapons Razor's gang had dropped as they fled.